Table of Contents

 What to Avoid

-4) Bar Graphs
+5) Bar Graphs

-There are three types of bar graphs: Horizontal (left to right), Column (up and down) and Stacked (which can be either).
+There are three types of bar graphs: Horizontal (left to right), Column (up and down), and Stacked (which can be either).
 Although all are in the same chart family, each serves a distinct purpose.

-Horizontal Bar Graphs
+a) Horizontal Bar Graphs

-When to use Horizontal Bar Graphs
+When to Use Horizontal Bar Graphs

 Horizontal charts are perfect for comparative ranking, like a top-five list.
 They are also useful if your data labels are really long.
-Keep them in an order that makes sense though.
+Keep them in an order that makes sense, though.
 Either list by value (like we did above) or, if that’s not the strength, choose a logic for the labels that makes sense, like listing them alphabetically.

 What to avoid

-Since time is best expressed left to right, it’s better to leave showing an evolution for the column chart.
+Because time is best expressed left to right, it’s better to leave showing an evolution for the column chart.
 Also, like many charts, when you have too many values, a horizontal bar graph quickly becomes cluttered.

-When to use Column Graphs
+When to Use Column Graphs

-Stacked Column Chart
+c) Stacked Column Chart

-When to use Stacked Charts
+When to Use Stacked Charts

 Stacked charts handle part-to-whole relationships.
 This is when you are comparing data to itself rather than seeing a total – often in the form of percentages.
-In the example above, the story isn’t about the total number of customers aged 15-25, but that 22% of the customers were 15-25 in the first quarter of 2014 (and in Q4 26%).
+In the example above, the story isn’t about the total number of customers aged 15-25, but that 22% of the customers were 15-25 in the first quarter of 2014 (and 26% in Q4).
 The numbers we are working with are relative only to our total.

 What to avoid

-5) Pie Charts
+6) Pie Charts